m4tuzalix/python_job_reporter/README.md

 - find variable 'key_words' and put as many words as you want.
 I recommend max 3.

 # Info
-- Scraps the offers from given websites and based on keywords creates the report
+- Scraper gathers the offers from given websites and based on keywords creates the report
 - Scraper is based on simple slite3 db which holds the data to avoid the duplicates
 - DB clears itself every day
 - Scraper creates one xls file per day and edits it (if already existing then appends new data)